After results day, your offer is finalised - if you get the grades.

 It’s very likely that you’ll be asked ‘why medicine?’ and ‘why this university?’.
 Be prepared.
 Universities want to see that this is a carefully considered and informed decision and not just a last ditch attempt to get into medical school.

-If you don't get the grades for required by the medical school, you may be asked to explain what went wrong.
+If you don't get the grades required by the medical school, you may be asked to explain what went wrong.
 Be reflective and thoughtful in your approach.
 Don’t try to blame anyone.
 If you’ve had any genuine personal circumstances that could have affected your grade, explain them.

 Brush up on any notes you have from your interview preparation, and read our interviews guide as a quick refresher.